 In some cases, an IP address may be located in one country, but the network it is associated with may be registered to a different country.
 This may be the case for mobile carrier companies who provide service in several countries, or other institutions that register and manage networks that may cross national borders.

 In addition, there are some networks that represent a different country from the one in which they're located.
 For example, a network used by an overseas military base or embassy will be located in a different country than the one that the network represents.
 For represented countries, our data includes the "type" of representation.
 Currently, the only type in our data is "military."
-Learn more about the specifications for the represented country type on our developer's site.
+Learn more about the specifications for the represented country type on our developer portal.

 In these cases we will return data about the registered or represented country in addition to the country in which the IP address is located.